How to Instantly Reduce your Amazon Packaging

 You can ask their customer service department to avoid excess packaging when shipping your orders.
 In true Mama Eco fashion, I’ve made this super easy for you.
 All you have to do is enter your name and email below, and hit submit.
 Your email request will go directly to amazon, and they will respond directly to you (usually within 6 hours).

-It’s ultimately up to Amazon’s fulfillment center to abide by your request, but it is important to let Amazon know that their packaging is wasteful and that people demand a more environmentally responsible alternative.
-I see this as exercising our consumer rights, and the more people who make this request, the more they will realize that it is important to their customer base and can essentially affect their profitability.
+It’s ultimately up to Amazon to abide by your request, but it’s important to let them know that their packaging is wasteful and that people demand a more environmentally responsible alternative.
+I see this as exercising our consumer rights, and the more of us who make this request, the more they will realize that it’s important to their customer base and can essentially affect their profitability.

 Enter your info here to request minimal packaging from Amazon: